wing5wong/artisan-whs-static/source/_events/2026-02-16_wss-manu-competition-submit-video-by-11-february.md

 Our own Year 13, Romeo Newton, took out the win last year — let’s go back-to-back!

-Please see Miss Madams if you have any questions.
+Please see Miss Madams if you have any questions, in the Te Wehi Gym Office.